tableau/extensions-api/docs/trex_getstarted.md

 ### Download and install Tableau Desktop

-The version of Tableau that supports the Extension API is only available from from the **Extensions API Developer Preview** on [https://prerelease.tableau.com](https://prerelease.tableau.com).
+The version of Tableau that supports the Extension API is only available from the **Extensions API Developer Preview** on [https://prerelease.tableau.com](https://prerelease.tableau.com).
 1. Download and install Tableau Desktop from the [Extensions API Developer Preview](https://prerelease.tableau.com) site).
    Under **Resources**, click **Extensions API Software Downloads**.
 There are separate installation applications for Windows and macOS.
 You can also download the Extensions API JavaScript library, which is needed if you are going to develop your own extensions.